mtts2/dwg2nwc/README.md

 # dwg2nwc
-Create nwc files from dwg files under the specified folder.
+Create nwc files from dwg files under the specified folder with nwcout command.

 ## Features
 Like the "make" command,